dsccommunity/xDSCResourceDesigner/README.md

 Can be used to update an existing user password.
 DomainAdminstratorCredential: Credential of the Domain Administrator in which user account will be created.
 Ensure: Whether an user account should be created or deleted.
-This can only take two values: â€˜Presentâ€™ and â€˜Absentâ€™.
+This can only take two values: ‘Present’ and ‘Absent’.
 #>

 $UserName = New-xDscResourceProperty -Name UserName -Type String -Attribute Key